Tvd0r/Autonomous-Robot/README.md

 - The line should be black on a white background (or the reverse).
 Make sure the IR sensors are properly positioned and calibrated.
 - Adjust the `distantaPrag` value to change obstacle detection sensitivity.
-- More detalied info found in the pdf
+- Detalied info found in the pdf